AllanSkouborg/sagofonto-hepwat/datarobotfactory/README.md

 https://www.docker.com/

 Package software into standardized units for development, shipment and deployment.
-But the usage of Docker regarding to the DataRobotFactory will not be explained any further in this document.
+But the usage of Docker will not be explained any further in this document.

 # Installation of DataRobotFactory

-To get DataRobotFactory up and running you need to
+To get DataRobotFactory up and running you need to:
-   1. Downloading the sagofonto-hepwat files.
+   1. Download the sagofonto-hepwat files.
-   2. Installing non npm packaged nodes.
+   2. Install non npm packaged nodes.
-   3. Installing npm packaged nodes.
+   3. Install npm packaged nodes.
    4. Import flows, configure and deploy.

-A prerequisite before actually running the flows is an installation of PostgreSQL and the HEPWAT database.
+A prerequisite before actually running the flows is an installation of PostgreSQL, the HEPWAT database and MongoDB.
 The DataRobotFactory flows also contains a Kafka producer that expects you to have a host with a running Kafka installation available on port 9092.

 ## Quick Start